NisreenFarhoud/Bash-Cheatsheet/README.md

 Bash Shell Cheatsheet
 =====================

-This cheatsheet will go over commands within the bash shell to perform various tasks.
 The main topics we’ll go over include an intro to the shell, navigating around the shell, common commands, environment variables, connectors, I/O redirection, permissions, and keyboard shortcuts.

 ##Introduction to the Shell